Abu Turab

+Sahih Muslim Vol. 1 mentions a story in which the Islamic prophet Muhammad saw Ali sleeping in the Medina mosque, while he was covered in dust.
+Muhammad then woke him up by saying, "Get up, Abu Turab".
+Abu Turab's title refers to this incident.

+According to Sunni beliefs: Abd Allah ibn Maslamah al-Qa'nabi said, Abd al-Aziz ibn Abi Hazim said, on the authority of his father Abu Hazim, in Sahih al-Bukhari:

 According to Vaglieri this title might have been given to him by his enemies, and fictitious narrations have emerged in the following centuries to give this title an honorable appearance.

-The earliest non-islamic source where this nickname for ʿAli b.
+The earliest non-Islamic source where this nickname for ʿAli b.
 Abī Ṭālib appears is in George of Reshʿaina in 680 AD.